-Participation in Field Trips, Clark Coins Parties, and other Special Events
+Participation in Field Trips and other Special Events: Attendance and Behavior

-Students with more than 5 absences or 10 tardies and/or early dismissals each semester will be unable to attend field trips, Clark Coins parties, and other special activities.
+Students with more than 5 absences or 5 tardies and/or early dismissals each grading period will be unable to attend field trips.
 If a student has an extended illness, hospitalization, death in the family, or other extreme circumstances for missing school, the school administration will consider allowing students to participate.
-Counting absences, tardies, and early dismissals will start over again at the start of the second semester.
+Students with excessive behavioral issues may not be included in field trips and they will receive instruction at school during the day.